If you’re new to bug tracking, issue management or web development in general, you might wonder what a bug report is.

 - A bad bug report contains no specific information

-- A good bug report is filed in the defined way
+- A good bug report is filed in a defined way

 - A bad bug report is filed in any medium available, but not in the defined way (little hint: Twitter isn’t a good way to file a bug report ;-))

-- A good bug report establishes a common ground of collaboration
+- A good bug report establishes a common ground for collaboration

 - A bad bug report doesn’t enable collaboration